turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 ### Starting With a Test

 Once again we'll define what we want to happen by writing a test.

-We want to:
+We want our test to:

 * create an idea
 * save it
-* get it back out of the datastore (it should be the same idea)
+* get it back out of the datastore
+* verify that the one we got out is the one we put in

 Create an empty file `idea_store_test.rb` in the `test/ideabox` directory.